Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 ![Rejected Vagueness](/images/mp/rejects.png)

+# Not Exhaustive

+This by far isn't every little thing I'd like to change.
+But its a start.
+Things like sellers editing their assets, changes to the rating system, seller promo codes, and more.
+I feel like in order to get those features however, we need to fix the current issues to have a stronger foundation to build upon.

 # More Opinion

 I love the marketplace.
 It has greatly benefited me as a seller, a buyer, and as a professional freelancer.
 It pains me to think of the marketplace as an Epic executive ignored and low priority branch, and I hope I'm proven wrong that this is not the case.
 The 30% cut from sellers hurts every month when sellers don't see continual improvement of the system and more engaging feedback.
 Feedback needs to be an open two-way street for sellers to feel like the system respects them.